tushyagupta81/ada25/README.md

 > Collection of all programs for ADA lab 2025

 ## Index
-- dsa24
+- [x] peak - Peak finding algorights for 1D and 2D arrays
-    - All DSA programs of previous semester
+    - [x] 1D
-- peak
+    - [x] 2D
-    - Peak finding algorights for 1D and 2D arrays
+- [x] Magic square - Sum of all rows, columns and diagonals is equals